tedmoore/schelp2/docs/Classes/Pdef.md

 ### Update condition
-In order to be able to switch to a new pattern under a certain [#-condition](#-condition), the instance variable condition can be set to a function that returns a boolean.
+In order to be able to switch to a new pattern under a certain [condition](#condition), the instance variable condition can be set to a function that returns a boolean.
 Value and a count index are passed to the function.
 The condition is always valid for the **next pattern** inserted.
-For stuck conditions, the [#-reset](#-reset) message can be used.
+For stuck conditions, the [reset](#reset) message can be used.

-As counting up (such as *"every nth event, a swap can happen"*) is a common task, there is a method for this, called [#-count](#-count)(n).
+As counting up (such as *"every nth event, a swap can happen"*) is a common task, there is a method for this, called [count](#count)(n).

 ```supercollider